The timeline to reregistration

 Regulations to support the new Act will determine some of the details of the new regime, such as how your society will apply for reregistration and what penalties your society would face if it breached its obligations.

 The Ministry of Business, Innovation and Employment (MBIE) sought feedback on what regulations should be made .
 Consultation has now closed and MBIE is considering the feedback received.
-Around April 2023 the draft regulations will be available for feedback.
+The finalised regulations will be published around September 2023.

 Opening slide including logos for Ministry of Business, Innovation & Employment (MBIE) and the New Zealand government with the wording: Incorporated Societies Act 2022 Public consultation on regulations

 The webinar begins with Robert Clarke, Acting Principal Policy Advisor in the Corporate Governance Policy Team at the Ministry of Business Innovation & Employment (MBIE) speaking to each of the slides in this presentation.